influitive/apartment/README.md

 You can have Apartment route to the appropriate database by adding some Rack middleware.
 Apartment can support many different "Elevators" that can take care of this routing to your data.

+**Switch on subdomain**
 In house, we use the subdomain elevator, which analyzes the subdomain of the request and switches to a database schema of the same name.
 It can be used like so:

     # application.rb
     module My Application